SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 ```
 * `primary` - the primary theme color of the site
 * `hover` - the hovered links color

+### `i18n`

+The fixed text contents that can be replaced by your config.

+* `suggestChangesToThisPage` - The text for "Suggest changes to this page"
+* `lastUpdateAt` - The text for "Last update at:"
+* `previousPage` - The text for "Previous"
+* `nextPage` - The text for "Next"
+* `expansionTitle` - The text for "Click to expand/fold code" in markdown or svelte live code

 ## Virtual modules